 Copy these files to a freshly formatted sd or microsd card.
 You can find lots of other Zorkduino compatible games at the Interactive Fiction Archive.
 Insert the card and run the

 zorkduino folder.
 When it is all up and running, it should look like this (depending on how many games you found):

 Squeezing Zork into the limited footprint of an Arduino proved to be a bit of a challenge.
 The code uses a port of Mark Howell and John Holder’s JZIP, a Z-machine interpreter.
 The Z-machine was created in 1979 to play large (100k!) adventure games on small (8K!) personal computers.
 Long before Java the implementors at Infocom built a virtual machine capable of paging, loading and saving complete runtime state that ran on a wide variety of CPUs.
 Clever stuff.

 The trouble is the Arduino only has 2k of ram.
 The Z-machine interpreter uses 2k for its stack alone, leaving no room for dynamic memory, disk buffers, video frame buffers, avr stack and other program state.
 The solution is to virtualize all stack and memory accesses from the interpreter down to a 160 byte cache and a 512 byte disk buffer.
 Thats where the

 zd.mem file comes in – a megabyte or so of virtual stack, memory and save-game slots.

-Virtualizing everything slows...Read more »
+Virtualizing everything slows things down a bit...Read more »